muchaimaryanne/DAP-Trainee-Story_muchaimaryanne/readme.md

 ## What would I say my progress in tech has been since joining the program?
 `The progress I have made in tech I would say is learning data analysis.
 I have a firm foundation and skills that I can build on and grow.`

-## What are my plans for the future ?
+## What are my plans for the future?
 `I plan to continue learning and to join a group or workplace where I can practice and sharpen my skills.`

-## What is my dream company or role ?
+## What is my dream company or role?
-`My dream role is a to be a data scientist where I can also train others.`
+`My dream role is to be a data scientist where I can also train others.`

 ## 1st Phase Projects' Summary Table
 `These are the projects that I completed during the first phase of the program.`